sailfish009/openstructure/modules/gfx/doc/entity.rst

     :param hint: When `prop` refers to a generic property, hint must be set to the hierarchy level at which the property is defined.
     :type hint: str

+  .. method:: UpdatePositions()

+    Tells the graphical entity to update its vertex arrays.
+Use this functions when you modified coordinates of the underlying :class:`~ost.mol.EntityHandle` and would like to see the changes on the screen.

+    :see: :meth:`UpdateViews`

+  .. method:: UpdateView()

+    Tells the graphical object to recalculate all views and vertex arrays.
+Use this function when you added new chains, residues, atoms or bonds to the entity and would like to see the changes on the screen.

+    :see: :meth:`UpdatePositions`